stberryhill/Bulwark/README.md

 Some of the goals of Bulwark include:
 * Target only POSIX environments.
 * Support 16, 256, and full RGB colors.
-* Support extended character set.
+* Support ascii and unicode characters
-* Support Async keyboard input through an event queue.
+* Support non-blocking keyboard input through an event queue.
 * Throw away legacy features that no one uses.
 * Be self-documenting in any modern code editor.
 * Be easy to port to other languages.